-5.17.4.2.3 DC Resistance
+5.17.4.2.3 DC resistance

 The dc resistance of the metal conductor is to be measured at applicable intervals of time until the temperature remains unchanged for at least five minutes.
-The insulation then is to be considered as being at the temperature of the bath indicated on the bath thermometer.
+The insulation is then to be considered as being at the temperature of the bath indicated on the bath thermometer.